-Core project 2 – The so-called core projects of the Biodiversity Exploratories (BE) emerged from the project on site selection and the establishment of the exploratories (2006-2008) and have been providing the infrastructure since 2008.
+Core project 2 – The so-called core projects of the Biodiversity Exploratories (BE) emerged from the on-site project selection and the establishment of the exploratories (2006-2008), and have been providing the infrastructure since 2008.

 In each of the three exploratories, a local management team (LMT) ensures that research activities run smoothly.
 For example, research activities are coordinated with landowners and land managers as well as the authorities, and the experimental areas are maintained.

 There are five contact persons for these tasks in each LMT.
 The local manager is responsible for coordination and obtaining permits from the authorities and landowners.
-He/she is also responsible for public relations in the region.
+They becomes are also responsible for public relations in the region.
 Technicians who manage the plots in grassland and in the forest are responsible, among other things, for the construction and maintenance of the trial areas and for consultation with stakeholders from the forestry and grassland sectors.
 The measurement engineer is responsible for the construction and maintenance of the climate stations.
 Finally, the general technician assists in the maintenance of the experimental plots and in individual research activities.

 Research groups may contact the LMTs with any fieldwork concerns.
 During the proposal writing phase, for example, questions about the feasibility of planned research activities can be clarified.
 During fieldwork, LMTs provide updates on experimental plots and coordinate announced fieldwork with landowner(s).
 In addition, the LMTs can assist in setting up and carrying out fieldwork.